Jwan622/checkpoint_rails_worst_app/README.md

 Completed 200 OK in 16197ms (Views: 38.0ms | ActiveRecord: 4389.4ms)
 ```

-It took 16 seconds to load and a lot of the time taken isn't even in the ActiveRecord querying or the view.
+It took 16 seconds to load and a lot of the time taken isn't even in the ActiveRecord querying or the view (those add to like 1/3rd of the total time).
 It's the creation of ruby objects that is taking a lot of time.
 This will be explained in further detail below.

 So, **What can we do?**